-Experienced investors looking to invest in a variety of markets across the US will find Interactive Brokers to be the best platform for their needs.
+Experienced investors looking to invest in a variety of markets across the US will find Interactive Brokers to be the best trading platform for their needs.
 This is due to the large range of products and markets IB customers can trade.
-Users can trade stocks, ETFs, securities, futures, futures options, fixed income securities, mutual funds, indices, and warrants worldwide, with over 55 specific exchanges in the US.
+Users can trade stocks, ETFs, securities, futures, futures options, fixed income securities, mutual funds, indices, and warrants worldwide.
 Trading is relatively cheap as well, costing only USD $0.0035 in commission and USD $0.35 as a minimum fee per trade.
-Be aware, however, since the firm charges several administrative fees which could hike up the overall price.
+Be aware, however, that the firm charges several administrative fees which could hike up the overall price.
 For example, IB charges a monthly active fee of S$0-S$10, depending on how much commission you pay.

 How to Choose the Best Online Brokerage